iftechfoundation/twine-cookbook/savinggames/sugarcube/sugarcube_savinggames.md

 SugarCube provides built-in functionality for saving, viewing, and deleting game saves through its sidebar.
 However, the [Save API](http://www.motoslave.net/sugarcube/2/docs/api-save.html) also provides programmable access for re-creating this for users through functions like [*Save.slots.has()*](http://www.motoslave.net/sugarcube/2/docs/api-save.html#slots-has), [*Save.slots.save()*](http://www.motoslave.net/sugarcube/2/docs/api-save.html#slots-save), and [*Save.slots.load()*](http://www.motoslave.net/sugarcube/2/docs/api-save.html#slots-load).

-This example also demonstrates the use of the [*variables()*](http://www.motoslave.net/sugarcube/2/docs/functions.html#variables) function to access variables in JavaScript and use them in TwineScript.
+This example also demonstrates the use of the [*State.variables*](http://www.motoslave.net/sugarcube/2/docs/api-state.html#state-api-getter-variables) object to access variables in JavaScript and use them in TwineScript.

 ## Live Example